Preamble

 In the clinical setting, students must be able to coherently and systematically summarize a patient’s condition and care plan, both orally and in text (handwritten or electronic) to comply with regulatory and organizational record-keeping standards.

-In all settings, students must be able to write business letters and emails, reports, proposals, and other print sources (handouts, manuals, posters, displays) in a professional manner with coherence and organization.
-Accurate and timely response to emails and other communications from other members of the health care team, instructors/preceptors, administrative support, mentors, deans, or educational leaders is required.
+In all settings, students must be able to communicate (written and oral) in a professional manner with coherence and organization.
+Accurate and timely response to emails and other communications from other members of the health care team, instructors/preceptors, administrative support, or educational leaders is required.

 Critical thinking and cognitive skills

 Effective problem solving, judgment, and planning abilities are necessary to address patient, client, community, or public needs in a safe and efficient manner.
-Students must have critical appraisal skills in order to build a foundation for evidence-based practice.
-Students must demonstrate these critical thinking skills in their course work in the classroom and laboratory, at the experiential learning site, and in the work environment.
+Students must have critical appraisal skills to build a foundation for evidence-based practice.
+Students must demonstrate these critical thinking skills in their course work in the classroom and laboratory and at the experiential learning site.

 Psychomotor / physical skills

 Students must demonstrate sufficient motor function to safely perform some aspects of physical examination on a patient (e.g., blood pressure measurement).
 The examination must be done independently and in a timely fashion.
-A student must be able to execute motor movements reasonably required to prepare and provide medications to patients or to demonstrate appropriate techniques to a patient (e.g., how to use an inhaler, how to inject insulin, how to remove medicines from protective packaging).
-To do so, a student must be able to perform common dispensing and compounding activities, including the preparation of sterile products.
+A student must be able to execute motor movements reasonably required to prepare and provide medications to patients or to demonstrate appropriate techniques to a patient (e.g., how to use an inhaler, how to remove medicines from protective packaging).
+To do so, a student must be able to perform common dispensing and compounding activities.
 A student must be able to use common compounding equipment such as a balance, mortar and pestle, spatula, ointment slab, syringe, or similar devices.

 Students are expected to have the energy to be able to participate in all learning experiences of the educational program (e.g., attend classes, complete clinical skills, or laboratory work) and therefore should be able to bend, reach, use their hands, sit and/or stand, or walk for most of the day.

-Students must consistently demonstrate the mental health and wellness required for full use of their intellectual abilities, in the context of the physical, emotional, and mental demands of the program.
+Students must demonstrate the mental wellness required for full use of their intellectual abilities, in the context of the physical, emotional, and mental demands of the program.
 Students must demonstrate adaptability to changing environments and the ability to function and respond effectively in situations of high stress and potential conflict.
 They must be comfortable working in close proximity with colleagues and patients.
 The development of mature, sensitive, and effective relationships with patients, families, colleagues, and others is also required.
-Students must consistently demonstrate the resilience and balance to manage a myriad of emotionally charged or ethically challenging scenarios that frequently arise in all work settings.
+Students must consistently demonstrate the ability to successfully manage a myriad of emotionally charged or ethically challenging scenarios that frequently arise in work settings.
+Students need to be able to demonstrate the ability to accurately self-assess their mental wellness and seek supports as appropriate.

 Originally adapted with permission from Essential Skills and Attributes Required for the Study of Physical Therapy at the University of Saskatchewan, October 1, 2010.
 Originally approved by the College of Pharmacy and Nutrition Faculty November 23, 2011.

-Revised October 2022, and approved by the College of Pharmacy and Nutrition, Division of Pharmacy on October 27, 2022
+Revised December 2025, and approved by the College of Pharmacy and Nutrition Faculty Council January 2026